JACK-COM/reachduck/README.md

 Can optionally be paired with (unaffiliated) [reach `stdlib`](https://www.npmjs.com/package/@reach-sh/stdlib) for more functionality (see below).

 ## CAVEAT EMPTOR
-### 1. This library is *extremely* in Alpha-status.
+### 1. This library is in development.
-It was hacked together as a convenience, and the documentation is a courtesy.
-The API may change without warning.
-Proceed only if you know exactly what you are doing.
+It has not yet appeared in production (as far as I know), and the documentation may rarely lag behind changes.
+The API is mostly stable, but may need to adapt as `stdlib` is updated.
+Proceed with caution.

-### 2. You *may* need `@reach-sh/stdlib`
+### 2. You *may* need `@reach-sh/stdlib` for some things
-This package works without reach.
-If you need the latter, you will need to separately [install it](https://www.npmjs.com/package/@reach-sh/stdlib) in your project, and provide it to this package when necessary, and as described below.
+If you want to use features like user session management (connecting a wallet), you will need to separately [install `@reach-sh/stdlib`](https://www.npmjs.com/package/@reach-sh/stdlib) in your project, and provide it to this package when necessary.
+You will only need to initialize `stdlib` once with `reachduck`.

-### 4. The most exemplary efforts have been put forth.
+### 3. The most exemplary efforts have been put forth.
-Regardless, *expect* errors.
+Regardless, there *may be* errors.
 And silence (or delayed responses), when you report them.

 ## Breaking Change Notes
 > Version `0.2.0` drops support for `WalletConnect` and `MyAlgo` wrappers.\
-> This removes both `useWebWallet()` and `useWalletConnect()` functionality.
-> Please continue to rely on `stdlib` as shown in their documentation.
+> This removes both `useWebWallet()` and `useWalletConnect()` exports from the `reachduck` library.
+Please continue to rely on `stdlib` as shown in their documentation.

 ---
 ## Documentation